bkil/gemiweb0/README.md

 # gemiweb0, a gemini-HTTP/HTML subset

-Don't install a special client or pay for a custom server: enables HTTP-based shared web hosting.
+No need to install a special client or pay for a custom server: enables HTTP-based shared web hosting of the simplest artisan content possible.

 ## Status